Park Avenue Redesign Pilot Program

 This whole program is an enormous waste of tax payer dollars, puts a hazardous environment on Park Ave for cyclists, motorists and pedestrians, creates massive confusion and eliminates more than HALF of parking on Park Ave (ironic) according to your own figures.
 Makes no sense at all especially when there is already a bike path about 100 ft away in the park that runs the whole length up to Main St. This pilot program needs to be shut down.

-Collin Daybell asked almost 3 years ago
+Collin Daybell asked over 3 years ago

 Thank you for your feedback, Collin.